 Barringer and Beyond

 Geologists have identified nearly 200 impact craters around the world, from Arizona's Barringer Crater—which marks a bad day for local life some 50,000 years ago—to the Chicxulub formation in Mexico's Yucatan Peninsula, an impact that led to the demise of the dinosaurs and provided an opportunity for our mammal ancestors to flourish.

 The Academy's Benjamin Dean lecture series hosts the world's leading experts in astronomy, astrophysics, and more.

 Morrison Planetarium is open for Thursday NightLife events, featuring special shows and presentations.

-Created by Morrison Planetarium staff, these go-to resources cover events occurring between July and September of 2016.
+Created by Morrison Planetarium staff, these go-to resources cover events occurring between January and March 2017.

 For information on licensing fulldome shows from the California Academy of Sciences, please contact us below.